SQLite Order By

 Sorting NULLs

 In the database world, NULL is special.
-It denotes that the information missing or the data is not applicable.
+It denotes that the information is missing or the data is not applicable.

 Suppose you want to store the birthday of an artist in a table.
 At the time of saving the artist’s record, you don’t have the birthday information.

 To represent the unknown birthday information in the database, you may use a special date like 01.01.1900 or an '' empty string.
-However, both of these values do not clearly show that the birthday is unknown.
+However, these values do not clearly show that the birthday is unknown.

 NULL was invented to resolve this issue.
 Instead of using a special value to indicate that the information is missing, NULL is used.